Sefton Park: Shaftesbury Memorial Fountain and Anteros statue

 This is Grade II listed and situated in the centre of the Park next to the café and former site of the aviary.
 The fountain, made from bronze and aluminium, was unveiled in 1932 and is a replica of the Shaftesbury Memorial Fountain created by Sir Alfred Gilbert in London's Piccadilly Circus.
-It was restored in 2008 with a new aluminium Anteros statue replacing the original which was residing in Liverpool's Conservation Centre before the centre closed to the public.
+It was restored in 2008 with a new aluminium Anteros statue replacing the original, which was residing in Liverpool's Conservation Centre before the centre closed to the public.
+(Note: Like the original in Piccadilly, the statue is commonly but incorrectly referred to as "Eros".)

 Obelisk

 Obelisk: A monument to Samuel Smith.

 The principal entrance to the Park, opposite Lodge Lane, is the location of the Samuel Smith memorial.
 This is in the form of a tall granite obelisk, which stands at the head of an avenue leading to the park’s central plaza, where the Shaftesbury fountain and central cafe stand, and where the aviary once stood.

 The obelisk is mounted on a plinth with two (now non-functioning) drinking fountains either side (N&S); above each is the legend "Whosoever drinketh of this water shall thirst again.
 But whosoever drinketh of the water that I shall give them shall never thirst", taken from St. John's Gospel.
 Above the fountains on each side of the plinth are four bronze plaques representing Smith's life and work.
 The front plaque (W) bears an image of Samuel Smith in high relief; and the two sides (N&S) have images of Christian charity, and the rear (E) plaque bears an inscription detailing his biography, and underneath "Them that honour Me, I will honour".
 The plaque also states that the monument was raised by public subscription.

 The obelisk is Grade II listed.